-Simple finger food that could add some summer color to a party!
+Simple finger food that could add some summer colour to a party!
 That was my mission on the weekend.

 Since the government loosened the Covid restrictions, people have started having small social gatherings.
 So, my friend organized a party where we were asked to bring some finger food to share!